Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Improved Movement Awareness: Better proprioception and joint position sense

-Grade III Mobilization
+Grade III Mobilisation

 Characteristics: